 Studies show that the immune system is very responsive to exercise; regular movement reduces inflammatory biomarkers and increases our natural immune cells (the white blood cells), as well as circulation.
 BUT, don't exercise vigorously if you are at the start of a cold or illness.
 You body has only so much energy and you want it to go to your immune system, not your workout.
 Wait until you are on the mend.

 Our immune system depends on us to feed it properly.
 As Michael Pollan says, “eat food, not too much, mostly plants”.
 Immune boosting foods include: leafy greens, mushrooms, garlic, ginger, turmeric, legumes, citrus, sweet potatoes, nuts & seeds.
-If you are finding it tough to get your 6-8 servings of veggies and fruits each and every day, check out Goddess Greens to keep you protected.
+If you are finding it tough to get your 6-8 servings of veggies and fruits each and every day, check out Goddess Greens organic greens and superfoods powder to keep you protected.

 Ensure you are drinking enough water. in the colder months, warm liquids are so soothing - hot water with lemon, herbal teas, broth (veggie or bone, depending on your diet).